paulfruitful/paulfruitful/README.md

 # 💫About Me :

-Skilled and results-oriented Software Developer with more than 5 years of experience working in a variety of environments with a breadth of programs and technologies.
+Skilled and results-oriented Software Developer with more than half a decade of experience working in a variety of environments with a breadth of programs and technologies.
 I am proficient with coding in Javascript, Python and PHP, I have built different systems using these languages.